 We can’t solve problems by using the same kind of thinking we used when we created them.
-The diagram above can be used to explain DMAIC, together with LSS Academy to strive for a breakthrough performance in business and continual improvement
+The diagram below can be used to explain DMAIC, together with LSS Academy to strive for a breakthrough performance in business and continual improvement

 - In the past, companies believed a gain in one performance area required a trade off in one or more of the other dimensions.